jesperberth/automationclass/lab05/lab5.md

 create a new playbook file 02_azure.yml

-add the following text to the file, change the first variable __"user"__ to your username, it will be used for creating resources and a login to the webserver
+add the following text to the file, change the first variable __"user"__ to your initials, use the same as in previous task, it will be used for creating resources and a login to the webserver

 ```ansible
 ---